StarRocks/starrocks/docs/en/sql-reference/sql-statements/data-manipulation/BROKER_LOAD.md

     | kerberos_keytab                 | The save path of the Kerberos keytab file. |
     | kerberos_keytab_content         | The Base64-encoded content of the the Kerberos keytab file.
 You can choose to specify either `kerberos_keytab` or `kerberos_keytab_content`. |

-    If you have configured multiple Kerberos users, make sure that at least one independent [broker group](../../../deployment/deploy_broker.md) is deployed, and in the load statement you must input `WITH BROKER "<broker_name>"` to specify the broker group you want to use.
-Additionally, you must open the broker startup script file **start_broker.sh** and modify line 42 of the file to enable the brokers to read the **krb5.conf** file.
-Example:

-    ```Plain
-    export JAVA_OPTS="-Dlog4j2.formatMsgNoLookups=true -Xmx1024m -Dfile.encoding=UTF-8 -Djava.security.krb5.conf=/etc/krb5.conf"
-    ```

-    > **NOTE**
-    >
-    > - In the preceding example, `/etc/krb5.conf` can be replaced with your actual save path of the **krb5.conf** file.
-Make sure that the broker has read permissions on that file.
-If the broker group consists of multiple brokers, you must modify the **start_broker.sh** file on each broker node and then restart the broker nodes to make the modifications take effect.
-    > - You can use the [SHOW BROKER](../Administration/SHOW_BROKER.md) statement to check for brokers that are deployed in your StarRocks cluster.

 - HA configuration

   You can configure an HA mechanism for the NameNode of the HDFS cluster.
 This way, if the NameNode is switched over to another node, StarRocks can automatically identify the new node that serves as the NameNode.
 This includes the following scenarios:

   - If you load data from a single HDFS cluster that has one Kerberos user configured, both load-based loading and load-free loading are supported.

-    - To perform load-based loading, make sure that at least one independent [broker group](../../../deployment/deploy_broker.md) is deployed, and place the `hdfs-site.xml` file to the `{deploy}/conf` path on the broker node that serves the HDFS cluster.
+    - To perform load-based loading, make sure that at least one independent broker group is deployed, and place the `hdfs-site.xml` file to the `{deploy}/conf` path on the broker node that serves the HDFS cluster.
 StarRocks will add the `{deploy}/conf` path to the environment variable `CLASSPATH` upon broker startup, allowing the brokers to read information about the HDFS cluster nodes.

     - To perform load-free loading, place the `hdfs-site.xml` file to the `{deploy}/conf` paths of each FE node and each BE node.

   - If you load data from a single HDFS cluster that has multiple Kerberos users configured, only broker-based loading is supported.
-Make sure that at least one independent [broker group](../../../deployment/deploy_broker.md) is deployed, and place the `hdfs-site.xml` file to the `{deploy}/conf` path on the broker node that serves the HDFS cluster.
+Make sure that at least one independent broker group is deployed, and place the `hdfs-site.xml` file to the `{deploy}/conf` path on the broker node that serves the HDFS cluster.
 StarRocks will add the `{deploy}/conf` path to the environment variable `CLASSPATH` upon broker startup, allowing the brokers to read information about the HDFS cluster nodes.

   - If you load data from multiple HDFS clusters (regardless of whether one or multiple Kerberos users are configured), only broker-based loading is supported.
-Make sure that at least one independent [broker group](../../../deployment/deploy_broker.md) is deployed for each of these HDFS clusters, and take one of the following actions to enable the brokers to read information about the HDFS cluster nodes:
+Make sure that at least one independent broker group is deployed for each of these HDFS clusters, and take one of the following actions to enable the brokers to read information about the HDFS cluster nodes:

     - Place the `hdfs-site.xml` file to the `{deploy}/conf` path on the broker node that serves each HDFS cluster.
 StarRocks will add the `{deploy}/conf` path to the environment variable `CLASSPATH` upon broker startup, allowing the brokers to read information about the nodes in that HDFS cluster.